lovell/counted/README.md

 ## What?

-This repository contains a script to fetch the `download_count` value for all release assets in a given repository and store that data in a number of per-release JSON files in that same repository.
+This repository contains a script to fetch the `download_count` value for all release assets in a given GitHub repository and store that data in a number of per-release JSON files in that same GitHub repository.

+No need for a separate data store.

 By default it will store these files in its own `counted` directory on a `counted` branch.